Thailand's Got Talent season 2: 'Impoverished' singer

-Also questionable is another 32-year-old woman, Warunee Suwannarak (วารุณี สุวรรณรักษ์; RTGS: Waruni Suwannarak), who appeared on the show and sang 4 Non Blondes' "What's Up" with English native speaker accent, contrary to the story she previously told that she merely completed elementary education and is living an impoverished life as a manual labourer.
-The story itself was also contrary to the pictures she shared on internet, showing her work as a local singer and her visits to many countries.
-This caused extensive criticism on internet, doubting her 'pitiable' story was set up by the organisers for the purpose of drawing public attentions.
+Also questionable is another 32-year-old woman, Warunee Suwannarak (วารุณี สุวรรณรักษ์; RTGS: Waruni Suwannarak), who appeared on the show and sang 4 Non Blondes' "What's Up" with a convincing accent of a native speaker of English, contrary to the story she previously told that she merely completed elementary education and is living an impoverished life as a manual labourer.
+The story itself was also contrary to the pictures she shared on the internet, showing her working as a local singer and her visits to many countries.
+This caused extensive criticism on the internet, which cast doubt on her 'pitiful' story...a story which was apparently created by the organisers for the purpose of drawing public attention.
 The woman later admitted that she married a foreigner, but still insisted that her story is true.